microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/image-capture.md

     #endif
     ```

     This code defines a class called `Camera` with 2 public methods.
-The `TakePhoto` method takes a photo and returns it as a pointer to a `camera_fb_t` - a frame buffer object from the ESP camera library that contains the image data.
+The `TakePhoto` method takes a photo and returns it as a pointer to a `camera_fb_t` - a frame buffer object from the ESP camera library that contains the image data for the image as a JPEG.
 This frame buffer should be cleared up after being used by calling the `ReleaseFrameBuffer` method.

 1. Add the following code to the `Camera.cpp` file: